-- 1. If I'm already perfectly happy with Python, why should I learn Coconut? - 2.
-How will I be able to debug my Python if I'm not the one writing it? - 3.
-I don't like functional programming, should I still use Coconut? - 4.
-I've never done functional programming before, should I still try to learn Coconut? - 5.
-I don't know Python very well, should I still try to learn Coconut? - 6.
-Why isn't Coconut purely functional? - 7.
-Won't a transpiled language like Coconut be bad for the Python community? - 8.
-I want to contribute to Coconut, how do I get started? - 9.
-Why the name Coconut? - 10.
+- 1. Can I use Python modules from Coconut and Coconut modules from Python? - 2.
+What versions of Python does Coconut support? - 3.
+Help!
+I tried to write a recursive iterator and my Python segfaulted! - 4.
+If I'm already perfectly happy with Python, why should I learn Coconut? - 5.
+How will I be able to debug my Python if I'm not the one writing it? - 6.
+I don't like functional programming, should I still learn Coconut? - 7.
+I don't know functional programming, should I still learn Coconut? - 8.
+I don't know Python very well, should I still learn Coconut? - 9.
+Why isn't Coconut purely functional? - 10.
+Won't a transpiled language like Coconut be bad for the Python community? - 11.
+I want to contribute to Coconut, how do I get started? - 12.
+Why the name Coconut? - 13.
 Who developed Coconut?